Doctorate Tuition Payment Options

 for federal student aid.

 Capitol Technology University is approved by the Department of Veterans Affairs for the use of veterans education benefits.
 The college is approved for a variety of VA programs.
-The Office of Financial Aid can help you explore your VA benefit options
+The Office of Registration and Records can help you explore your VA benefit options

 Financial Aid and Veterans' Benefits